22003264/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. import numpy as np.
 3. Give the header to the data.
 4. Find the profit of population.
-5.Plot the required graph for both for Gradient Descent Graph and Prediction Graph.
+5. Plot the required graph for both for Gradient Descent Graph and Prediction Graph.
-6.End the program.
+6. End the program.

 ## Program:
 ```